alphagov/pay-connector/README.md

 ## Integration tests

 To run the integration tests, the `DOCKER_HOST` and `DOCKER_CERT_PATH` environment variables must be set up correctly.
-On OS X, with boot2docker, this can be done like this:
+On OS X the environment can be set up with:

 ```
     eval $(boot2docker shellinit)
+    eval $(docker-machine env <virtual-machine-name>)

 ```

 The command to run the integration tests is: